Museums and modern navigation technologies

 Mobile applications, which have to be downloaded to the smartphone in advance, are used for delivering information to visitors.
-At present there are many technologies which can help in this process.
+At present, many technologies can help in this process.
 The most common ones are iBeacon.

 iBeacon indoor navigation is a geolocation solution that works using BLE-beacons.
 They are installed in different places in the museum and send information to users’ mobile devices with an interval of a split second.
-Communication is supported by means of Bluetooth signals.
-As soon as the user’s smartphone gets signals from the beacons, the mobile application activates the pre-defines actions (tells a story, greets a user or sends notifications about the exhibit located nearby).
+Communication is supported using Bluetooth signals.
+As soon as the user’s smartphone gets signals from the beacons, the mobile application activates the pre-defines actions (tells a story, greets a user, or sends notifications about the exhibit located nearby).

 The key functions of the program are: